tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 step 4c will cause an ``IN_CREATE`` event for ``foo``.
-However, these events will not trigger an upload, because they are guaranteed to be processed only after the file replacement has finished, at which point the metadata recorded in the database entry will exactly match the metadata for the file's inode on disk.
+However, these events will not trigger an upload, because they are guaranteed to be processed only after the file replacement has finished, at which point the last-seen statinfo recorded in the database entry will exactly match the metadata for the file's inode on disk.
 (The two hard links — ``foo`` and, while it still exists, ``.foo.tmp`` — share the same inode and therefore the same metadata.)

 .. _`magic folder db`: filesystem_integration.rst#local-scanning-and-database